danielpolk/ProTrip/README.md

 * Google Maps and Apple Maps are helpful when you need to search food around you, but what about finding the best local food in your next pit stop 3 hours away?
 We wanted to help road trippers be able to plan ahead for these pit stops by enabling them to scout out the best local food options and cheapest gas prices at each stage of their journey.

 ## User Stories
-* "PitStop helped me save money at the gas pump during my road trip stops."
+* "Pit Stop helped me save money at the gas pump during my road trip stops."
-* "You won't believe the restaurant we found using PitStop.
+* "You won't believe the restaurant we found using Pit Stop.
 The local, hole in the wall food was incredible.
 It was one of our favorite memories from the road trip."
-* "PitStop was so easy to use.
+* "Pit Stop was so easy to use.
 We mapped out our stops, found restaurants we liked, and were able to call in reservations right from the app!"

 ## User Experience
 * User logs in.